essej/aoo/INSTALL.md

 ### 2.1.4 SuperCollider

-1. Clone the SuperCollider source code from https://github.com/supercollider/supercollider.
+1. macOS/Windows: clone the SuperCollider source code from https://github.com/supercollider/supercollider

+   Linux: same as above.
+Alternatively, install the SuperCollider development package (e.g. Debian: `apt install supercollider-dev`).

 2. The `AOO_BUILD_SC_EXTENSION` CMake variable must be `ON`.

-3. Set `SC_INCLUDE_DIR` to the `supercollider` folder (which should contain the subfolders `common` and `include`)
+3. Set `SC_PATH` to the SuperCollider source code directory, which will in turn set `SC_INCLUDE_DIR`.

+   Linux: this is not necessary if you have installed `supercollider-dev`.
+In this case,  `SC_INCLUDE_DIR` is automatically set to the correct SuperCollider include directory, e.g. `/usr/include/SuperCollider`.

 4. Set `SC_INSTALL_DIR` to the desired installation path (if you're not happy with the default).

 5. Set `SC_SUPERNOVA` to `ON` if you want to also build the Supernova version.

+**NOTE**: If you *only* want to build and install the SuperCollider external, set `AOO_INSTALL_LIBRARY` to `OFF` to prevent the `aoo` library from being installed as well.

 ---